Multicultural Postdoctoral Residency

 Post-doctoral residents are encouraged to consult with their supervisors to determine whether to video record sessions.
 Recording sessions is optional.

 Direct service hours are provided through individual, couple, and group counseling sessions; outreach presentations; assessment/crises coverage, and providing supervision.
-Post-doctoral residents are expected to deliver 24 hours of direct service per week.
+Post-doctoral residents are expected to deliver an average of 24 hours of direct service per week.
 Individual/Couple Psychotherapy: Trainees are expected to accrue the majority of the direct service hours through work with individual clients.
 The size of the caseload varies considerably depending on whether clients are seen weekly or less often.
 Clinical load may also vary during slower times of the year, such as winter break and the beginning of fall semester, and higher during peak times such as midterms and finals.

 Groups: Trainees may be involved in providing group therapy.
 Formation of groups will be discussed in orientation, individual supervision, and the Group on Group Seminar.
 Most groups are supervised by the leader of the Group on Group Seminar or the licensed clinician co-leading the group.